ZahraMac/ZahraMac/README.md

-# Hi there, I'm Fatima-Zahra! 👋
+up# Hi there, I'm Fatima-Zahra! 👋

 ### 🌐 Cybersecurity Analyst
 I’m currently working toward my Bachelor’s in Cybersecurity, with hands-on experience in network security, threat analysis, and vulnerability assessment.
 I’m passionate about protecting data and creating secure systems.